denten-books/plain-text/2-device.md

 In his seminal 1936 paper on computable numbers, Alan Turing, then a student at King's College, proposed a peculiar thought experiment to appear on the pages of mathematical journal.
-The experiment addressed a problem in the field of elementary number theory.
-But the problem turned out to be less important than the general shape of the solution.[^ln1-anticipate] Turing imagined a mechanism that solves a theoretical problem.
-His solution thus touched upon not just the theory of mathematics, but on the *action* of symbolic thought in the world.
-His imagined machine could read, write, and in some sense, understand symbols.
-In other words, it was able to transition from some form of representational, external shape of the symbol into the corresponding non-representational internal state of the mechanism.
-The outlines of that mechanism will come into focus in his section.[^ln1-turingcog]
+The experiment addressed a problem in the field of elementary number theory [^ln1-anticipate].
+His solution involved more than a formula.
+Instead, he imagined a machine that would in some real sense take place of the calculation.
+Ultimately, Turing described a device that was meant to *embody* symbolic information: it transformed external abstractions into physical states, internal to the device.
+In doing so, this imagined machine breached the boundary between idea and matter.
+It was exactly an instrument for transforming ideas into shapes: the very process at the heart of materialist aesthetics.
+In this sense, Turing's hypothetical machine represents the conclusion of a long-standing thought experiment concerning the nature of human understanding.
+It is posed already in Plato's *Phaedrus*, in by Descartes, by Locke, and by Wittgenstein, whose talks Turing attended in Cambridge in the 1930s.

+The question of understanding echoes through the canon of Western philosophical tradition.
+What does it mean to read and to understand something?
+Is it enough to repeat the words of another?
+Would a child following a script

-Let us be clear about one point at the outset: Turing did not "invent" the computer.
-Rather I see his hypothetical machine as the culmination of a long-standing thought experiment concerning the nature of interpretation, passed to him through Wittgenstein's lectures.
-It presents a minimally viable blueprint for a class of already existing devices, used for communication and control.
+The question that the machine addresses concerns broadly the nature understand

+Wittgenstein's lectures.
+It
+presents a minimally viable blueprint for a class of already existing devices, used for communication and control.
 Turing's minimally viable schematics gave a succinct formula to what we now call simply "programming" and "computers."

 Consider the essence of programming devices as a practice related to the general deferment of volition by symbolic means, as in "last will and